DivineOmega/DO-File-Cache/README.md

 # RW File Cache

-RWFileCache is a PHP File-based Caching Library.
+RW File Cache is a PHP File-based Caching Library.

 Its syntax is designed to closely resemble the PHP `memcache` extension.